 What is counselling?

-Counselling is not advice-giving: I will not tell you what I think you need to do.
-I will encourage you to talk about what’s bothering you, what has happened in the past and present, your thoughts and feelings, with a view to supporting you to uncover the underlying cause of your issues.
-I will give you space and freedom to talk and I will listen to you without criticism or judgment.
+It is not advice-giving: I will not tell you what I think you need to do.
+I won’t offer to “fix” you or your problems.
+I will offer you the space and freedom to talk and I will listen to you without criticism or judgment.

 What can counselling help with?

-Some of the sorts of issues people may bring to counselling include:
+Some of the sorts of issues people bring to counselling include:

 - bereavement, grief, loss